Canine Elbow Dysplasia and Fragmented Ulnar Coronoid Process (FCP) in Dogs: A Comprehensive Guide

 FCP and OCD result in pain that can range from mild to severe lameness.
 If the disease occurs on both sides, a stiff gait and a reluctance to move may be observed.

-The diagnosis of "elbow dysplasia" can only be made through a clinical examination of the dog. have been replaced by modern diagnostics such as computer tomography
+The diagnosis of elbow dysplasia can only be made through a clinical examination of the dog.
+Previous X-ray examinations have been replaced by modern diagnostic techniques such as computed tomography , which provide a precise picture of the animal's current condition.

 Therapy and prognosis